DerrickLamers/grblwiki/Grbl-v1.1-Interface.md

 #### Real-Time Control Commands
 The real-time control commands, `~` cycle start/resume, `!` feed hold,  `^X` soft-reset, and all of the override commands, all immediately signal Grbl to change its running state.
 Just like `?` status reports, these control characters are picked-off and removed from the serial buffer when they are detected and do not require an additional line-feed or carriage-return character to operate.

-One important note are the override command characters.
+One important note is about the override command characters.
 These are defined in the extended-ASCII character space and are generally not type-able on a keyboard.
 A GUI must be able to send these 8-bit values to support overrides.

 #### EEPROM Issues
 EEPROM access on the Arduino AVR CPUs turns off all of the interrupts while the CPU _writes_ to EEPROM.
 This poses a problem for certain features in Grbl, particularly if a user is streaming and running a g-code program, since it can pause the main step generator interrupt from executing on time.
 Most of the EEPROM access is restricted by Grbl when it's in certain states, but there are some things that developers need to know.

 * Settings should not be streamed with the character-counting streaming protocols.
 Only the simple send-response protocol works.
-This is because during the EEPROM write, the AVR CPU also shuts-down the serial RX interrupt, which means data can get corrupted or lost.
+This is because during the EEPROM write, the AVR CPU also shuts down the serial RX interrupt, which means data can get corrupted or lost.
 This is safe with the send-response protocol, because it's not sending data after commanding Grbl to save data.

 For reference:
 * Grbl's EEPROM write commands: `G10 L2`, `G10 L20`, `G28.1`, `G30.1`, `$x=`, `$I=`, `$Nx=`, `$RST=`